 Why You Should Offer Drinks On Tap?

 Brewers, bar and restaurant owners have long known that draft beer provides some of their biggest profits.
 But today, it’s not really an option.
-With microbrew and craft beers growing in popularity (up more than 13% last year alone), operators need to be able to promote seasonal beers on tap to offer variety to their customers.
+With microbrew and craft beers growing in popularity, operators need to be able to promote seasonal beers on tap to offer variety to their customers.
 Draft beer is also an ideal way to sample new flavor profiles, which can often be sold at a premium.
 Offering multiple draft beers provides customers choice and it's not uncommon for an establishment to carry 16 or more selections.

 When we think of cocktails, many of us will remember Tom Cruise and his partner tossing bottles through the air, putting on a show with every pour in the movie Cocktail.
 Although some establishments still offer this unique crafted cocktail experience, some customers just want their libation poured quickly and consistently—and that’s just what kegged cocktails offer.
 Pre-batched cocktails on tap, whether it’s a Manhattan, a Mojito, or a Mimosa, allow bartenders to serve drinks in a fraction of the time and it’ll taste the same to customers no matter who’s working the bar.